kumina/buckler/README.md

 # Buckler

-Buckler is an authentication frontend for ELK (ElasticSearch, Logstash, Kibana).
+Buckler is an authentication frontend for ELK (Elasticsearch, Logstash, Kibana).
 It behaves like a proxy, allowing only access to those indexes the logged in user.